-Should you wish to discuss any matter contained within this information statement please do not hesitate to contact the Director Governance and Strategic by phoning (08) 8956 7966 or emailing dgc@ngaanyatjarraku.wa.gov.au
+Should you wish to discuss any matter contained within this information statement please do not hesitate to contact the Chief Executive Officer by phoning (08) 8956 7966 or emailing mail@ngaanyatjarraku.wa.gov.au.

-To download an application form, please visit: www.ngaanyatjarraku.wa.gov.au
+To download an application form, please visit www.ngaanyatjarraku.wa.gov.au.